suryakanteti/PES-Final-Project/README.md

 The DSP effect of an echo is introduced using the echo command, where the echo sound effect is created for a tone with diminishing volume.

+The "play" command can take multiple tones at once, including the duration of each tone in seconds.

 # Error Handling

 Error handling is done based on each command.
 For example, the play command does not accept more than 20 tones at once and it indicates the user the same.

+Please refer to the

 "echo" command needs exactly two arguments, including the command name.